crossplane-contrib/provider-aws/CODE_GENERATION.md

-If the external-name is decided by AWS after the creation, then you need to inject `postCreate` to set the crossplane resource external-name to the unique identifier of the resource, for eg see [`apigatewayv2`](https://github.com/crossplane/provider-aws/blob/master/pkg/controller/apigatewayv2/api/setup.go#L77)
+If the external-name is decided by AWS after the creation, then you need to inject `postCreate` to set the crossplane resource external-name to the unique identifier of the resource, for eg see [`apigatewayv2`](https://github.com/crossplane/provider-aws/blob/master/pkg/controller/apigatewayv2/api/setup.go#L83)
 You can discover what you can inject by inspecting `zz_controller.go` file.

+You also need to tell the reconciler not to initialize the external name annotation by [adding `managed.WithInitializers()`](https://github.com/crossplane/provider-aws/blob/master/pkg/controller/apigatewayv2/api/setup.go#L60) to set an empty initializer on the object, otherwise the initializer will set the external name annotation to the name of the object before creation, which can cause problems with API calls and any resources that should reference the external name value of the object.

 ### Readiness Check